Bottle Nipple Sizes & Shapes For Feeding Your Baby

 When to Change the Nipple Size of the Baby’s Feeding Bottle

 Although age is a factor that helps parents determine if they should increase the size of their baby’s feeding bottles, it is not the most important factor for changing the nipple size of the bottles.
 When you take a closer look at the baby, you will be able to know when they are ready to switch to the next size.
-Some signs include:
+If you want to know more signs on when to change baby bottle nipple sizes by age, look at the following:

 1. The Nipple Starts Collapsing